cfsanderson/ux-master-course/notes/notes-section-06.md

 [Back to Course Outline](../course-outline.md)

-# Section 6 Architecture: Creating a Solid Foundation Part II
+# Section 6 Architecture: Creating a Solid Foundation Part II <!-- omit in toc -->

+### Table of Contents:
 47. Exercise: Turning Information Priority into an IA Model
 48. IA Models: Which One's Right for My Site?
 49. Hierarchical Tree IA Model